Is Tether (USDT) Safe?

 What are the biggest red flags for Tether (USDT)?

-Hindenrank's retail-focused risk audit flagged: Tether can freeze your USDT at any time without a court order — over $3.3B has been frozen across 7,268+ addresses Reserves are verified by quarterly attestations, not full audits — the distinction matters because attestations only confirm a point-in-time snapshot Tether has been delisted from major EU exchanges due to regulatory non-compliance with MiCA rules, and future US regulations could further restrict access
+Hindenrank's retail-focused risk audit flagged: Tether can freeze your USDT at any time without a court order — over $3.3B has been frozen across 7,268+ addresses, including a record $344M freeze in April 2026 Reserves are verified by quarterly attestations, not full audits — attestations only confirm a point-in-time snapshot.
+KPMG full audit is underway but not yet published.
+Tether has confirmed it will not seek EU MiCA authorization ahead of the July 1, 2026 deadline, risking further delistings from regulated European platforms

 Should beginners deposit into Tether (USDT)?